DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 After two years, when she'll become candidate for leadership position, they'll be able to have their reunion.
 There is no reason to be depressed.
-Or so Kay thought, until he heard her reply.
+Or so Kai thought, until he heard her reply.

 "When I'll come back, both Saki and Ashlan will finish their military service"